szkkng/kengo-dev/posts/dial-customization.md

 ## Introduction

-In this tutorial, I will explain how to create the modern dials below:
+In this tutorial, I will explain how to create [Modern Dial](https://github.com/szkkng/ModernDial).

 ![three-color-dial.png](/images/dial-customization/three-color-dial.png)

-They were designed by suzuki kentaro, and I made them with JUCE.
+This dial was designed by [suzuki kentaro](https://twitter.com/szk_1992), and I made this with JUCE.
 Before we start the tutorial, we need to do a little preparation.

 ### Prerequisites